Lyda Southard

 Lyda Southard (October 16, 1892 – February 5, 1958), also known as Lyda Anna Mae Trueblood, was an American female suspected serial killer.
-It was suspected that she had killed her four husbands, a brother-in-law, and her daughter by using arsenic poisoning derived from flypaper in order to obtain life insurance money.
+It was suspected that she had killed four of her husbands, a brother-in-law, and her daughter by using arsenic poisoning derived from flypaper in order to obtain life insurance money.

 Early life

-Lyda Keller was born on October 16, 1892, in Keytesville, Missouri, 60 miles northeast of Kansas City and in the central flatlands of Missouri.
+Lyda Trueblood was born on October 16, 1892, in Keytesville, Missouri, 60 miles northeast of Kansas City and in the central flatlands of Missouri.

 Marriages

-Keller married Robert Dooley on March 17, 1912.
-The couple settled with his brother Ed Dooley on a ranch in Twin Falls, Idaho, and had a daughter, Lorraine, in 1914.
-Lorraine died unexpectedly in 1915, Keller claimed, as a result of drinking water from a dirty well.
+Trueblood married Robert Dooley on March 17, 1912.
+The couple settled with his brother Ed Dooley on a ranch in Twin Falls, Idaho, and had a daughter, Lorraine, in 1913.
+Lorraine died unexpectedly in 1915, Trueblood claimed, as a result of drinking water from a dirty well.
 Edward Dooley died soon afterward in August 1915; the cause of death was ruled ptomaine poisoning.
-Robert Dooley subsequently fell ill and died of typhoid fever on October 12, 1915, leaving Keller as the sole survivor in the family.
-Keller collected on the life insurance policies of each person shortly after their death.
+Robert Dooley subsequently fell ill and died of typhoid fever on October 12, 1915, leaving Trueblood as the sole survivor in the family.
+Trueblood collected on the life insurance policies of each person shortly after their death.

-Two years after Robert Dooley's death, Keller married William G. McHaffle.
-Shortly afterward, Keller's three-year-old daughter fell ill and died, prompting the McHaffles to move to Montana.
+Two years after Robert Dooley's death, Trueblood married William G. McHaffle.
+Shortly afterward, Trueblood's three-year-old daughter fell ill and died, prompting the McHaffles to move to Montana.
 A year later, McHaffle suddenly fell ill of what was thought to be influenza and died in Montana on October 1, 1918.
 The death certificate stated the cause of death as influenza and diphtheria.

 In March 1919, she married Harlen C. Lewis, an automobile salesman from Billings, Montana.
 Within four months of their marriage, Lewis fell ill and died from complications of gastroenteritis.

-Keller married for a fourth time in Pocatello, Idaho, to Edward F. Meyer, a ranch foreman, in August 1920.
+Trueblood married for a fourth time in Pocatello, Idaho, to Edward F. Meyer, a ranch foreman, in August 1920.
 He mysteriously fell ill of typhoid and died on September 7, 1920.